visrealm/pico9918/README.md

 ## Hardware

 v0.3 Schematic and Gerber available now.
-This revision has been tested on my two TI-99/4As (PAL and NTSC) and my HBC-56 and is fully functional, however it is not representative of the final PCB design which will include the RP2040 directoly on the PCB.
+This revision has been tested on my two TI-99/4As (PAL and NTSC) and my HBC-56 and is fully functional, however it is not representative of the final PCB design which will include the RP2040 directly on the PCB.

 <p align="left"><a href="pcb/v0.3/pico9918_v0_3_schematic.png"><img src="pcb/v0.3/pico9918_v0_3_schematic.png" alt="PICO9918 v0.3" width="720px"></a></p>